 Twin Cities Mall Crawl

 Get ready to shop ‘til you drop!
-The Minneapolis-St. Paul area has the country’s largest mall, outlet malls, posh malls and unique boutiques.
+The Minneapolis-St. Paul area is home to the country’s most famous mall, numerous outlet malls, posh shopping centers and unique boutiques.
 And there’s no tax on clothing in Minnesota, so shoppers here get a big bang for their buck!

 DAY 1: Mall of America, Bloomington